German Communist Party

-The German Communist Party (Deutsche Kommunistische Partei, DKP) is a communist party in Germany.
-The DKP is far-left and was an observer member of the Party of the European Left before leaving in February 2016.
+The German Communist Party (Deutsche Kommunistische Partei, DKP) is a Marxist-Leninist party in Germany.
+The DKP is far-left and was an observer member of the Party of the European Left, before leaving in February 2016.

 History

 The DKP considered itself a reconstitution of the Communist Party of Germany (KPD), which had been banned by the Federal Constitutional Court in 1956 for its aggressively militant opposition to the West German constitution.
 The new party was formed on 25 September 1968.

 The foundation was preceded by talks between former KPD functionaries and Gustav Heinemann, the West German minister of justice, who explained to them that while a refounding of a banned party was not legally possible, Communists were free to form an entirely new party.
 Even though the close links to the banned KPD made the new party vulnerable to be declared illegal, no such declaration was requested by the German government as West German authorities were liberalizing the attitude towards the communist bloc and East Germany in particular.

 The DKP remained on the political fringe, never winning more than 0.3% of the total votes in federal elections.
 It had relatively greater local support in the 1970s: it achieved up to 2.2% of the vote in Hamburg, 3.1% in Bremen and 2.7% in the Saarland, yet still not enough to enter any Landtags.
 However, the party enjoyed some success in municipal elections, two patterns of municipalities can be identified in which the DKP was able to win seats: on the one hand working-class residential communities with a long left-wing tradition such as Bottrop in the Ruhr area or Mörfelden-Walldorf in Hesse, and on the other university towns such as Marburg or Tübingen.
 Following German reunification, the DKP entered a steady decline.